5 Easiest States to Establish Residency

 Comparative perspective and additional considerations

-Compared to other nomad-friendly states like Florida, Texas' biggest downsides include Its 30-day residency requirement before applying for a state ID or driver's license and the difficulties in vehicle registration.
+Compared to other nomad-friendly states like Florida, Texas' biggest downsides include its 30-day residency requirement before applying for a state ID or driver's license and the difficulties in vehicle registration.

 Texas Residency Guide: Benefits and Requirements [2025]